 This exclusive big screen event combines elite international football with fine dining and expert insight, creating one of the standout London football screening experiences of the summer.

 Guests will enjoy a refined three-course football dinner event in elegant surroundings, with excellent sightlines to the giant screen from every table.
-The evening is elevated by expert interview and match analysis from a panel of former England internationals and iconic figures of the game, including Teddy Sheringham, Nicky Butt and David James.
+The evening is elevated by expert interview and match analysis from a panel of former England internationals and iconic figures of the game, including Teddy Sheringham, Emile Heskey David James and Neil Ruddock.
 Drawing on decades of experience at the very highest level, the panel will deliver tactical insight, candid stories, and behind-the-scenes perspectives from their careers representing England on the global stage.

 The event is hosted by Sky Sports presenter Pete Graves, ensuring a polished, engaging atmosphere throughout the evening — ideal for entertaining clients, colleagues, or football-loving guests at a premier London sporting dinner event.